NachoHotz/NachoHotz/README.md

 #### 🌱 I’m currently learning Full Stack Web Development at Henry

-#### 🔭 I’m currently working on my individual proyect for the Henry Bootcamp.
+#### 🔭 I’m currently working on my final proyect for the Henry Bootcamp.

 ## Current tecnologies that I know and work with